Skip to content

 System Performance

-• Uptime - System availability percentage
+• Uptime - System availability percentage over the last 24 hours

-Data Integrity Checks
+Data Integrity

-Load Test Results
+Automated Load Test Results

 • Last Run - Timestamp of most recent load test

-• Virtual Users - Number of concurrent users simulated
+• Virtual Users - Number of concurrent users simulated (500)

 AI Autofix Activity

-Track automated bug fix attempts:
+Track automated bug fixing across the platform:

 Using the Dashboard